Summer time on the French

 of Fréjus - the

-western Riviera South of Fréjus, the coast is
+South of Fréus, the coast is

 again rocky and forested, and there is little in the way of coastal